electroglyph/dataset_build/README.md

   -l, --list            List available languages and exit.
   -m, --model MODEL     Path or name of HF model to use to check for unknown tokens.
   -c, --chat            Apply chat template to dataset, disabled by default.
 Requires model argument.
   -a, --autosplit       Output json file of array of strings, disabled by default.
-Each array will be less than equal to maximum model sequence length.
+Each array will be less than or equal to maximum model sequence length.
 Requires model
                         argument.
   -t, --tokenize        Output token ids instead of text, disabled by default.
 Requires model argument.
 ```